mkbui/Lifestyle/README.md

 # Lifestyle
-> github repository for project in Software Engineering
+> Github repository for project in Software Engineering

-> develop a lifestyle monitoring and advisor mobile app
+> Development of a lifestyle monitoring and advisor mobile app

 ## Introduction & Specifications
 This readme serves as an outline and configuration specifications for the project.
 Basic specifications (so far):
 - Main Development Framework: React Native
-- Platform: Mobile (currently Android only)
+- Platform: Mobile (currently Android (v28.0.3 and up) only)
-- Dependencies: React Native libraries, Native Base, React Navigation
+- Dependencies: React Native libraries, Native Base, React Navigation, React Redux, and other UI Libraries
 - Database prototype: Redux with persisted AsyncStorage + .json data file

+Note: As of July release, the mobile app only supports offline storage and services (like notifications, suggestion lists, etc).
+Thus, internet connection is not required to run the software overall.

+Note: As of 20/07/2020, Native Base is installed as version 2.13.13 in latest updates while React Navigation is installed in its newest version v5.
+These libraries, as well as other open-source RN Packages, can become deprecated quickly if it becomes abandoned or neglected in the future, due to the rapid changes happening in React Native themes overall.
+Many problems have actually occured during development process due to this.
+Please take this into consideration when installing and maintaining project packages.

 ---

+## Features & Properties

+### Daily record tracking
+Allow user to track their daily lifestyle (financial, exercising, nutritional, and personal) via the use of form input, database storage and graphical charts / summary.
+### Schedule Management
+Create and receive notifications from alarm-like activity list that has weekday options, as well as precise daytime and activeness.
+### Food and Exercise Suggestion & Addition
+Access to a neat offline database of food and exercises along with options to add / remove your own items of choice.
+### Advice and Recommendation
+Simple analysis provides overall health and financial advice for users, presented in forms of rating, suggestions, warnings and daily suggestions.
+### Customizable settings
+- PIN Code Security
+- Personal data customization
+- Notification management
+- External storage document export (summarising user's records and information)

 ## Installation
 This installation is important to accurately set up and run the project without error.